|

 Picture of an Accu-circ™

 The condition of being determined to circumcise one's son "to look like me" regardless of all difficulty or argument.
+First and second person statements from and about adamant parents and others.

 Trade name (of Organogenesis Inc.) for a skin-tissue cultured from human foreskins.
 Others are Dermagraft (TM), OrCel (TM) and TranCyte (TM).
 Ethical issues involved in the trade in foreskins, especially their ownership, are commonly ignored.
 One foreskin generates a large amount of the tissue, but that would be no excuse if any other tissue were involved.
 Excellent substitutes are commonly used in non-circumcising countries.
 Both firms filed for bankrupcy protection late in 2002; Organogenesis seems to have recovered.

-an asymmetrical circumcision is one that leaves more skin hanging off one side than the other, as in the case of baby Flatt.
+An asymmetrical circumcision is one that leaves more skin hanging off one side than the other, as in the case of baby Flatt.
 A rarely-mentioned unaesthetic downside to circumcision.
 If done before puberty, it will become less prominent after.

 Euphemism for a low, tight circumcision in which the maximum amount of mucosa is removed and the scar lies in the sulcus.
 Causes the greatest loss of erogenous tissue.
 The penis's owner may not agree that it is beautiful.